codio/site/source/docs/ide/tools/deployment/basepath.html.markdown

 full_width: true
 ---

-You will notice that all deployment targets, except Codio, have a 'Preview Base Path' field.
+You will notice that all deployment targets, except Codio, have a **Preview Base Path** field.

 <img alt="base path" src="/img/docs/deploy-basepath.png" class="simple"/>